“Your past only describes you, it does not define you.”

 I am here for anyone that needs an ear and a hand to get themselves off the ground.
 I am here to share an understanding of how we experience life and the true nature of thought.

-My gift?
-It’s storytelling.
-I love to share stories, speak metaphorically, and have a highly perceptive and intuitive nature.
+I love sharing stories, speaking metaphorically, and being highly perceptive and intuitive.

-I love to awaken minds to the understanding of these 3 simple principals that have served me so well for nearly 40 years.
-To share the fact that we all have a natural state of well-being and that we are “not broken” and need to be fixed like some piece of furniture.
+I love to awaken minds and untether potential in others.
+To share the undeniable fact that we all have a natural state of well-being and are “not broken” and need to be fixed like some piece of furniture.

-If you are in the Emergency Services or for that matter anyone that is going through what I call the “Crazy Eight” what seems to be a never ending cycle of sadness/depression to frustration/anger, let’s talk!
+If you are in the Emergency Services or, for that matter, anyone going through what I call the “Crazy Eight,” what seems to be a never-ending cycle of sadness/depression to frustration/anger, let’s talk!

-What grounds me are my relationships.
-The relationships that I have with my wife/soul mate for 40+ years, who together we raised four wonderful daughters, who have fantastic mates, who have blessed us with eight (soon to be nine) grandchildren, with friends and with the many people that I have met on my journey.
+I am grounded in my relationships.
+The relationships that I have with my wife/soul mate for 40+ years, who together we raised four wonderful daughters, who have fantastic mates, who have blessed us with nine grandchildren, with friends and with the many people that I have met on my journey.

-I look forward to having a conversation with you and get to know you better.
+I look forward to conversing with you and getting to know you better.

 With much love,